 |Date Policy Took Effect||18 October 2010|

-To ensure a University-wide approach to the development, approval, implementation and review of Policies, Procedures, Guidelines and Codes of Practice at the University of Otago.
+To provide a consistent approach to the development, approval, implementation and review of University policy documents, so as to ensure that these:

-- meet the University’s administrative and compliance needs;
+- meet the University’s administrative and compliance requirements

 - are appropriately approved and reviewed.